Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Research Gaps and Future Directions

 \subsubsection{Emerging Vulnerabilities}

-Despite extensive red-teaming, new vulnerabilities and attack strategies continue to emerge. \cite{Bhardwaj2023Red} demonstrated that models such as GPT-4 and ChatGPT are susceptible to jailbreaking via Chain of Utterances (CoU) prompting. \cite{Gong2023FigStep} proposed FigStep, a jailbreaking method that converts harmful content into images to evade textual safety mechanisms.
+Despite extensive red-teaming, new vulnerabilities and attack strategies continue to emerge.
+Bhardwaj and Poria \cite{Bhardwaj2023Red} demonstrated that models such as GPT-4 and ChatGPT are susceptible to jailbreaking via Chain of Utterances (CoU) prompting.
+Gong et al. \cite{Gong2023FigStep} proposed FigStep, a jailbreaking method that converts harmful content into images to evade textual safety mechanisms.